Pre-Apprenticeship Course for Refugee Women in London

 Interested in joining or supporting our work?

-We have completed our first Pre-Apprenticeship Course in May 2025.
-We are currently closed for applications.
-If you are interested in learning more about apprenticeships, please reach out to our team on employment@routescollective.com.
+We completed our first Pre-Apprenticeship Course in May 2025, and we are now closed for applications.
+If you are interested in learning more about apprenticeships, please reach out to our team at employment@routescollective.com.

 We are currently exploring further routes to gaining UK work experience, including through work placements.
-If you are interested in hosting a work placement at your organisation, please reach out on employment@routescollective.com.
+If you are interested in hosting a work placement in your organisation, find out more on our webpage, or reach out to employment@routescollective.com.